sarahroslan/cheer_app/README.md

 FInal Assessment Next Academy May 2018 Intake.

-Cheer! - A To Do List app.
+Do Things! - A To Do List app.